metapolator/metapolator/INSTALL.md

 ## Command-line interface

-I recommend you to put the metapolator command on your PATH.
-However if you don't do so you can run the metapolator commandline tools using the path to the metapolator command:
+The following assumes that you have added the metapolator checkout directory to your PATH.

 ```
 $ mkdir ~/metapolator_tests
 $ cd ~/metapolator_tests
-~/metapolator_tests$ ~/path/to/metapolator/metapolator
+~/metapolator_tests$ metapolator

 Available command names are:
  - init